labyrinthinesecurity/silhouette/README.md

 ### Recommendations

 Ground truth permissions retrieved from Azure Activity always operate at the ressource or subresource level.
 This grain is often too fine to allow a scalable scoping of role defitinions.
-You want to scope roles at management group, subscription, or, whenever possible, resource group level.
+You want to scope roles at management group (this level is not currently supported), subscription, or, whenever possible, resource group level.

 If you are ready to customize cluster roles, you should first try to set desired_silhouette to resource group level at most (desired_silhouette=332)
 If this the resulting condensate generates too many roles, try to set one of W, A or R to subscription level